Coggeshall: Nonconformist chapels

 The first independent place of worship in Coggeshall was a converted barn on East Street, put to use in 1672.
 In 1710 a permanent chapel was built on Stoneham Street for "Protestant Dissenters from the Church of England, commonly called Independents".
 By 1716 there were 700 hearers including some of the wealthiest and most influential people from the local area.
 In 1834 the chapel was enlarged and again in 1865.
 Today the building continues to be part of the United Reformed Church in continuous succession from its Congregational and Independent past.
-The modern Christ Church which meets in the building is now a Local Ecumenical Partnership (LEP); a new single congregation coming together from a union of the three village chapels in 1989 and uniting members from the Baptist Union, the Methodist Church, and the United Reformed Church.
+The modern Christ Church which meets in the building is now a Local Ecumenical Partnership (LEP); a new single congregation coming together from a union of the three chapels in 1989 and uniting members from the Baptist Union, the Methodist Church, and the United Reformed Church.

 The Quakers were active in Coggeshall as early as 1655, with Fox stating "I came to Cogshall, and there was a meeting of about 2,000 people."
-That same year James Parnell, a local Quaker, caused a disturbance at the church and was sentenced to prison at Colchester Castle where he died whilst imprisoned in 1656.
+That same year James Parnell, a Quaker, caused a disturbance at the church and was sentenced to prison at Colchester Castle where he died whilst imprisoned in 1656.
 A meeting house was purchased on Stoneham Street in 1673 with a new building constructed in 1878.
 A graveyard was purchased on Tilkey Road in 1856 but now forms part of a private garden attached to Quaker Cottage.
 The meeting house is now home to Coggeshall Library.

 Coggeshall has proved an important place in the local Baptist Ministry.
 For many years congregations met in a house just off Hare Bridge, and in 1797 the first annual meeting of the Essex Baptist Association was held in the Independent Meeting House.
 A permanent meeting house was constructed in 1825 along Church Street.
 This building is now used as business offices.

 The Methodists have been present in Coggeshall since 1811, worshipping first at a house on Stoneham Street, then a chapel on East Street.
 A permanent chapel was constructed in 1883 on Stoneham Street to seat 250 people and now hosts a local children's nursery.